RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

 ]
 ```

 The data contains an array of data points.
 Each object in this array coresponds to the measurements in one brain region.
-We've got the electrode id, the position in 3D coordinates, the measured electrical activity over time (in XX ms timesteps), the identifier of which brain region we're in, and a colour.
+We've got the electrode id, the position in 3D coordinates, the measured brain activity over time, the identifier of which brain region we're in, and a colour.

 > ### Challenge: Chain all the things!